GenesisFR/HowToBecomeGoodAtShooters/README.md

 - always play on hardest
 - forces you to be smart
 - you learn more and faster about the game than on easier difficulties
+- easier difficulties don't challenge you, we often learn by overcoming challenges
 - more rewarding

 ### Elevation